ga4gh/data-security/AAI/AAIConnectProfile.md

 a service that signs [Embedded Tokens](#term-embedded-token).
 This service may be:
 * a [Broker](#term-broker) itself
-* a Broker may use this service as part of collecting GA4GH Claims that the Broker includes in responses from its /aaitoken endpoint.
+* a Broker may use this service as part of collecting GA4GH Claims that the Broker includes in responses from its /userinfo or /aaitoken endpoint.

 <a name="term-token-container-issuer"></a> **Token Container Issuer** --
 a service that creates and signs a [Token Container](#term-token-container) - in this case a JWT - holding [Embedded Tokens](#term-embedded-token).